feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 ## useFind <Badge text="3.0.0+" />

 The `useFind` utility reduces boilerplate for querying with fall-through cache and realtime updates.
 To get started with it you provide a `model` class and a computed `params` object.

 Let's use the example of creating a User Guide, where we need to pull in the various `Tutorial` records from our `tutorials` service.
 We'll keep it simple in the template and just show a list of the names.
-Assume that each `Tutorial` record has a `name` property.
-We're not going to style any of this, so the `<style>` tags are removed from the examples.

 ```html
 <template>